kantr1ej/workshops-web-basic/README.md

 ### Linux

-Install the docker package for whatever distribution you're using.
+Install the docker and git packages for whatever distribution you're using.

 ```
 $ git clone https://github.com/mark-ignacio/workshops-web-basic.git